 What will the process be like for getting an MPO?
 Will I have to be in the same room as the abuser?

-Unlike civilian court, there is no trial or hearing.
-You will not have to appear in front of a judge.
-You will not have to testify in front of the abuser or even be in the same room as him/her.
+Unlike civil court, there is no trial or hearing when you get a military protective order (MPO).
+Therefore, you will not have to appear in front of a judge, testify in front of the abuser, or even be in the same room as him/her.

 The commander is the one who decides whether or not to issue an MPO.
 The commander may or may not meet with you before issuing the MPO.
-Often times, the victim advocate at the FAP may call the commander on your behalf to ask for the MPO.
-If the commander does want to meet with you before granting the MPO, you might go to his/her office or meet him/her at the FAP or the local precinct.
-If the commander has a reasonable belief that an MPO is necessary to protect you, one will be issued.
+Often times, the victim advocate or the Family Advocacy Program (FAP) clinician may call the commander on your behalf to ask for the MPO.
+If you feel it is important to speak with the commander directly, you may contact their office to request an appointment.
+The appointment may take place in the commander’s office, at the FAP office, or another place where you can feel safe to speak freely to the commander.
+If the commander has a reasonable belief that an MPO is necessary for your safety, s/he will issue one.